vmware-archive/photon-controller/devbox-photon/README.md

 This will bring up Vagrant, create one VM (two if ENABLE_AUTH is set to `true`), build all service containers, then start them.
 Your devbox is now ready.

-If devbox is being used as a management VM, we seed a deployment document into Photon Controller for some system properties.
+If devbox is being used as a management VM, you need to seed a deployment document into Photon Controller for some system properties.
 These properties can be set from environment variables (see below).
 From `/devbox-photon`, run:

     ./seed_deployment.sh